How to Guarantee They Remember

 say, "Any questions?" many audience members will sit on their

 hands.
-They don't want to look "dumb" or to appear to be somehow
+They don't want to look "dumb" or to appear to

-your response will be different.
-Say, "I know this is a lot of information.
+differently, your response will be different.
+Say, "I know this

+is a lot of information.
 What do we need to go over again?
-What questions do you have about what
+What questions

-I've told you today?"
-Do you see the difference?
-If you use this
+do you have about what I've told you today?"
+Do you see the

-basic public speaking skill regarding audience questions, you've given
+difference?
+If you use this basic public speaking skill regarding audience

 What if they ask questions you can't answer at this point?
 No matter

 how well-prepared you are, this is likely to happen.
-If you don't know
+If you don't

-answer.
+or overly generalized answer.
 Don't go there.
-Simply record the question, do the research to
+Simply record the

-find the answer, and get the answer back to your questioner, and also
+question, do the research to find the answer, and get the answer back

-to help them understand the topic.
+and willing to help them understand the topic if you employ this public

 Now it's time to end your presentation.
 You have told your audience